-In our region, however, the advantages that these networks and tools afford have been mitigated by increasingly restrictive laws, scaled-up mass surveillance, disinformation campaigns, and crackdowns on online freedom of expression.
+Over the last decade, civil society has become dependent on digital tools and networks for advocacy efforts and as a means of mobilization.
+In our region, however, technology's offerings have been mitigated by increasingly restrictive laws, scaled-up mass surveillance, disinformation campaigns, and crackdowns on online freedom of expression.
 The resulting constriction of the online civic space has only fostered stronger advocacy during such a critical time.